onedata/onedata-documentation/doc/administering_onedata/ssl_certificate_management.md

 deployed on host not accessible from the public Internet.
 In this scenario only the **Onezone** needs to work in a public domain in order to support validating its subdomains in Let's Encrypt.
-In this case the DNS method of The Let's Encrypt authorization is used, requires the Onezone domain to be [delegated (see docs)](./onezone_tutorial.md#dns-records-setup-for-subdomain-delegation) at its DNS registrar.
+In this case the DNS method of the Let's Encrypt authorization is used, requires the Onezone domain to be [delegated (see docs)](./onezone_tutorial.md#dns-records-setup-for-subdomain-delegation) at its DNS registrar.